-- Users must act reasonably; - Users must take responsibility for their network use.
-For all staff, flouting acceptable use policy is regarded as a matter for dismissal; - Workstations should be secured against user mistakes and deliberate actions, e.g. deleting files and folders; - Servers will be located securely and physical access restricted; - The server operating system will be secured and kept up to date; - Virus protection for the whole network will be installed and current: - Access by wireless devices must be pro-actively managed.
+- Users act reasonably; - Users take responsibility for their network use.
+For all staff, flouting acceptable use policy is regarded as a matter for dismissal; - Workstations are secured against user mistakes and deliberate actions, e.g. deleting files and folders; - Servers are located securely and physical access restricted; - The server operating system is secured and kept up to date; - Virus protection for the whole network is installed and current; - Access by wireless devices is pro-actively managed.